-Introducing new molecules of interest is also keeping you informed of promising advances in anti-aging research.
-With indolepropionamide, despite few studies, we are dealing with THE anti-aging molecule, as when administrated, it increases up to 300% the lifespan of the models used.
+Introducing new molecules of interest also means keeping you informed of promising advances in anti-aging research.
+With indolepropionamide, despite the few studies there are at the moment, we are dealing with THE anti-aging molecule, since it increases up to 300% the lifespan of the models used.

 A single study, multiple effects

 There is only one published study on indolepropionamide and its effect on aging .
 The team used rotifers, a micro-organism model, for which they observed an increase in lifespan never equaled by other molecules.
 This longevity was accompanied by better cell repair and increased resistance to injury.

 It would seem that this effect is due to a drastic improvement in mitochondrial function accompanied by a significant reduction in the formation of free radicals.
 The amazing antioxidant properties of indolepropionamide are linked to its structure, very close to that of melatonin, and to its ability to interact with the oxidative phosphorylation chain of mitochondria.
 It would indeed seem that indolepropionamide is capable of stabilizing mitochondrial energy metabolism by binding to the complex I of the respiratory chain, thus causing a decrease in oxidant production.
 One of its close cousins, 3-indolepropionic acid, is currently undergoing clinical trials to fight Alzheimer’s disease.
 It has indeed the same type of properties, because of their homologies of structure, both close to melatonin.